 Similarly to French and Fit, Gym Direct is also a YouTube channel and in French.
 However, it is more diverse as they include a variety of activities such as Dance, Yoga, and Full body workouts.

 Popsugar Fitness is another YouTube channel with multiple workouts ranging from 15 minutes to 45 minutes.
 They have multiple workouts ranging from Kickboxing, Dance, Pilates, etc.

 Blogilates, created by Cassey Ho is a website that includes at home workout videos, workout challenges, and food recipes.
 All for FREE!
 Take advantage of the workout videos that she posts on her Youtube Channel, or even try out some delicious recipes!

 Similarly to Cassey Ho, Chloe Ting has a website dedicated to workout programs.
 Her

-programs are based on specific body parts or a full body workout.
+programs are based on specific body parts or a full-body workout.
 These programs would need commitment as they can range from two weeks to eight weeks.
 And, just like Cassey Ho’s Blogilates, it’s FREE!

-Lastly, if any of the above seem too much, then enjoy a short walk in your area.
+Lastly, if any of the above seems too much, then enjoy a short walk in your area.
 Staying fit does not mean heaps of exercise, but rather getting your muscles active.
 Being confined for this long can negatively affect the body if we do not move around.
 I hope you give the above resources a try!

 By Chahat T